joemiddie13/word-jumble/README.md

      - Look up this fingerprint in our anagram dictionary
    - Time complexity: O(n log n) for sorting + O(1) for lookup
    - Much more efficient than generating all permutations (which would be O(n!))
+   - **Course Connection**: Application of algorithm analysis to choose optimal approach

 2. **Circled Letter Extraction**:
    - Extract letters at specified positions from solution words
    - Combine these letters to form the bank for the final jumble
+   - **Course Connection**: Processing elements in a sequential manner, similar to queue operations

+3. **Final Jumble Solving Algorithm**:
+   - Use a two-level permutation approach to find valid word combinations
+   - First generate valid 2-letter words from the letter bank
+   - For each valid 2-letter word, try to form valid 6-letter words with remaining letters
+   - Verify each potential solution against our dictionary
+   - Present all valid solutions matching the specified format
+   - **Course Connection**: Application of problem decomposition principles similar to recursion

 ### Solution Process